scott-820/DiscWeather/README.md

 The DiscWeather application is a Python script that gathers and displays the 6-day weather forecast for a specified location, then uses daylight, temperature, wind and chance of precipitation data to generate an hourly "Disc Weather Quality Index" to help users understand the most favorable upcoming time periods for disc golf at that location.

-The hourly Quality Index numbers are values between 0 and 100 with 100 representing absolutely ideal weather conditions for disc golf 😎, and 0 indicating conditions in which one would very likely not enjoy playing disc golf at all 😒.
+The hourly Quality Index calculations range in value between 0 and 100 with 100 representing absolutely ideal weather conditions for disc golf 😎, and 0 indicating conditions in which one would very likely not enjoy playing disc golf at all 😒.
 The Quality Index calculation can be tuned through a variety of settings and thresholds as described further below.

 Hourly forecast data are pulled from the U.S. National Weather Service Web API, and geocoding data for user-entered addresses are pulled from the U.S. Census Bureau Geocoder API.